TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 Put the lines after `await processingEngine.start();` but before `return router;`.

+Note that this only covers the Backstage side of the process - see the **Dynamic Data Import** section below for information on the Tyk side.

 ##### Full Example

 This example shows a fully edited `packages/backend/src/plugins/catalog.ts` file, with the three steps marked with comments `Step 1`, `Step 2` and `Step 3`: